Documentation guidelines

 The enviroment variable ADOC_MEDIA_PRINT

-should be set to 0 when building
+should be unset when building

 the HTML pages of documentation.
 If not set, some components of the pages